 The Scaliger (Sinking) Castle in Sirmione, Lake Garda, Italy

-Our first castle trip was to Scaliger Castle, also known as the “Sinking Castle”, in Sirmione, Italy on Lake Garda.
-When we first saw a video posted online of this fairytale looking castle sitting in water, we knew we had to visit it.
+Our first castle trip in Italy was to Scaliger Castle, also known as the “Sinking Castle”, in Sirmione, Italy on Lake Garda.
+When I first saw a video posted online of this fairytale looking castle sitting in water, I knew we had to visit it.
 Luckily for us, we were only an hour and a half drive away from our host’s house.
 Without much research we hopped into our little FIAT and drove through Brescia’s countryside and mountains to Lake Garda.
-We may have been unprepared for our visit, but rest assured, after reading our post, you will be well prepared and learn a little along the way.
+We may have been unprepared for our visit, but rest assured, after reading my post, you will be well prepared and learn a little along the way.

 Getting to Scaliger Castle